Updated January 2023

 Choose a symbol

-First you want to choose a symbol that matches your intentions or goals.
+First you want to choose a stave that matches your intentions or goals.
 To continue the workout analogy – here you’re choosing your gym.
 Find one that aligns with your values and that you feel a connection to.

 Make a commitment